zenkj/webim-php/README.md

 Most deployments of php are LAMP.
 Apache is well known for its not suitable of long polling.
 So this version use common polling to retrieve friends' status and messages.

-To reduce the impact of polling, friends' status is considered.
-If no friends are online, the polling interval will be double of the normal polling interval.
+To reduce the impact of polling and reduce mobile flow, friends' status is considered when polling.
+If no friends are online, the polling interval will be much longer(15s) than the normal polling interval(3s).

 To support mobile device, add this to all page:
     <meta name="viewport" content="width=device-width, inital-scale=1">